fwupd/fwupd/plugins/README.md

 Plugin interaction
 ------------------
 Some plugins may be able to influence the behavior of other plugins.
-This includes things like one plugin turnin on a device, or providing missing metadata to another plugin.
+This includes things like one plugin turning on a device, or providing missing metadata to another plugin.

 The ABI for these interactions is defined in: